Difficult decisions usually involve some risk due to the uncertainty around the consequences of our choices.

 While human beings are generally impatient (this is the primary reason why a dollar today is worth more than a dollar tomorrow!), it pays off to go against our nature when the stakes are high.

 Below is a list of things you can do to test the different available options.
 The goal is to obtain more information, hoping to tip the scale favouring one alternative.

 - Step 1: Identify the hypothesis you need to test.
-For example: Is C++ equivalent to Java for building an online transaction processing system?
+For example: Is C++ equivalent to Java for building an IT system?

 - Step 2: Determine the technical and logistical feasibility of a POC.
 If it proves challenging, try reducing the scope.
 Avoid jumping to conclusions via the expert intuition route.

 - Step 3: Make a list of minimum criteria the solution would need to satisfy before adopting it.
 Make sure the items on the list are measurable and achievable in a predefined timeframe.
 For example: can I design software using programming language X that achieves 1000 Transactions per Second on specific hardware?